COSC1107-CT/pytomata-marker/README.md

 The procedure is run by the `execute.py` script, which accepts:

 1. A Python script containing the instructor-defined [question](#questions) and [configuration](#configuration) functions;
-2. An arbitrary list of Python scripts and directories containing students' [solutions](#solutions).
+2. An arbitrary list of Python scripts and directories containing students’ [solutions](#solutions).

 > For assistance, use `uv run execute.py -h`.